tbor111/teresaborcuch.github.io/_posts/capstone/2017-02-15-Sentiment-Graph.md

 ---
 # EDA: Plotting with Highcharts, Part 1

 These plots show the changing sentiment scores of particular topics across all sections of every source.
-I created these graphs by writing the HighChartPlotter class, which takes data from an EvaluateTime object and reformats it into the appropriate javascript arrays for HighCharts.
-(Recall that EvaluateTime objects filter the data for mentions of a particular topic in the specified source, section and date range).
+I created these graphs by writing the SentimentPlotter class, which takes data from my local news article database and reformats it into the appropriate javascript arrays for HighCharts. .

 <script src="https://code.highcharts.com/highcharts.js"></script>
 <script src="https://code.highcharts.com/highcharts-more.js"></script>